 Common Issues for Cold Plunges

-Listed are some common problems that arise with cold plunge tubs, and how you can troubleshoot them.
+As stated before, issues can pop up with cold plunges from time to time.
+Here are some common problems that can arise with cold plunge tubs, and how you can troubleshoot them.

-• Leaks are present: If you’re noticing a leak in your cold plunge tub, it could be from improper installation or just general wear and tear.
+- Leaks are present: If you’re noticing a leak in your cold plunge tub, it could be from improper installation or just general wear and tear.
 Inspect and tighten any fittings, pipes, and tubing.
 Address any leak you find by sealing the hole or crack.
+A roll of TPU tape or an inflatable patch kit should suffice until you can access a more permanent fix.

-• The pump isn’t working: The pump malfunctioning can affect the circulation and freshness of your tub’s water.
-Check for any obstructions that are preventing the water flow.
-If you need, contact a professional to repair or replace the pump.
+- The pump isn’t working: A malfunctioning pump can affect the circulation and freshness of your tub’s water.
+Check for any obstructions that may be preventing the water’s flow.
+If necessary, contact a professional to repair or replace the pump.

 Cold Plunge Maintenance: Final Thoughts

-Maintaining your cold plunge tub properly will help it perform at a top level for longer.
-Regardless of the type of cold plunge or ice bath you have, it’s good to do some daily upkeep with the tub:
+Maintaining your cold plunge tub properly can help it perform at a top level for longer.
+Regardless of the type of cold plunge or ice bath you have, it’s good to do some daily and weekly upkeep with the tub:

-• Test the pH levels to make sure the water is balanced and sanitized.
+- Test the pH levels (weekly) to make sure the water is balanced and sanitized.

-• Routinely check any filtration units and replace filters as needed.
+- Routinely check any filtration units and replace components as needed.

 Cold Plunge Maintenance: FAQs